batuhangedik/Fibo-Fact-Ack-RestApi/README.md

-We ran http requests for the all 3 algorithms,and take a result in JSON format.
+For our 3 algorithms, we run it with http queries and get a return in json format..

 ### Response Size && Response Time